dport96/ITM352/morea/100.Objects-Arrays-I/experience-arrays.md

 <tr style="border: 1px solid black;"><td style="border: 1px solid black;">&vellip;</td><td>&vellip;</td></tr>
 </table>

+*Hint: inspect this page source and copy the HTML that made the table as a start.*

 b.
-Copy the following code:
+Make a copy of Ex3a.html and name it Ex3b.html.
+Add the following code:

 ```Javascript
 // array of all products